-Why spend $100 or more on anti-tick tubes when you can easily make your own just-as-effective tubes for a fraction of the cost?
-Here’s how.
+Why spend $100 or more on anti-tick tubes when you can easily make just as effective, DIY tubes for a fraction of the cost?
+Here's how.

 Mice or squirrels find the cotton and take it back to their nests to line them.
 If you were a mouse you would just naturally love to line your nest with cotton...they can't resist it!